 The Student Code of Conduct is an outline of the non-academic rights and responsibilities of University students.
 The code defines offenses by and against students.
-A student or University official may file a complaint of violation of the Student Code of Conduct in the Office of Student Affairs, located in Room 211 of the Frame-Westerberg Commons, 814-362-7651.
-A copy of the code is printed in the Student Handbook, published in August of each year, and available in the Office of Student Affairs/Housing.
+A student or University official may file a complaint of violation of the the Student Code of Conduct in the Office of Student Affairs, located in Room 211 of the Frame-Westerberg Commons, 814-362-7651.
+A copy of the code is printed in the Student Handbook, published in August of each year, and available in the Office of the Assistant Executive Director.